RickZee/event-based-processing/java-numerics/readme.md

 ## Before you run the tests

-Start the MongoDB Docker Container:
+### Start the MongoDB Docker Container

-Ensure Docker is installed and running (docker --version).
+Ensure Docker is installed and running (`docker --version`).

-Start a MongoDB container:
+### Start a MongoDB container

 ```terminal
 docker run -d -p 27017:27017 --name mongodb mongo:latest
 ```

-Verify the container is running:
+### Verify the container is running

 ```terminal
 docker ps
 ```

-If port 27017 is in use, stop any existing MongoDB instances or use a different port (e.g., -p 27018:27017) and update the connection string in BigDecimalPrecisionTest to mongodb://localhost:27018.
+If port 27017 is in use, stop any existing MongoDB instances or use a different port (e.g., -p 27018:27017) and update the connection string in BigDecimalPrecisionTest to `mongodb://localhost:27018`.

 ## Run the Permutation Generator